The Future of Large Language Model Pre-training is Federated: The Landscape of LLM Training

 \section{The Landscape of LLM Training}

 Generative pre-trained large language models (LLMs) have demonstrated powerful performance across various natural language processing tasks, leading to rapid and widespread adoption.
 They are trained on massive corpora of text, incorporating mixtures of low-quality web-scraped data and high-quality curated datasets~\citep{gpt3, gpt4}.
 Recently, several institutions have released their pre-trained LLMs, either in the closed form, such as GPT-4~\cite{gpt4}, Chinchilla~\citep{TrainingComputeOptimalLLMs}, and Gemini~\citep{GEMINI}, or the open-sourced form, such as BLOOM~\citep{BLOOM}, LLaMa~\citep{llama, llama2}, and Falcon~\citep{falcon}.
 The scaling laws identified by \citet{OgScalingLaws, TrainingComputeOptimalLLMs} dictate that model size and dataset size should be increased in equal measure to improve model performance best.
 These suggest a future race between entities interested in developing state-of-the-art LLMs to grab as many compute and data sources as possible.
-The promising direction in which this field is headed can become even more luminous by gaining the trust of private entities, which possess an unprecedented breadth of knowledge and computing resources~\citep{fed_FMs}.
+Thus, LLMs are headed in a promising direction that can become even more luminous by gaining the trust of private entities possessing an unprecedented breadth of knowledge and computing resources~\citep{fed_FMs}.

-In \cref{subsec:centralized_distributed_optimization}, we will describe the current landscape for generative pre-training of LLMs with particular attention to the techniques for centralized distributed training.
-We will discuss federated learning (FL) and its impact as a communication efficient technique in \cref{subsec:fl_background}. \cref{subsec:fed_finetuning}, for completeness, presents the effort the community has put into matching FL with LLMs fine-tuning.
+In \cref{subsec:centralized_distributed_optimization}, we describe the current landscape for generative pre-training of LLMs with particular attention to the techniques for centralized distributed training.
+We discuss federated learning (FL) and its impact as a communication efficient technique in \cref{subsec:fl_background}. \cref{subsec:fed_finetuning}, for completeness, presents the effort the community has put into matching FL with LLMs fine-tuning.
 However, we highlight that our work tackles the far more challenging problem of federated pre-training of LLMs.